cltl/pepper/README.md

 #### Installation

+Unfortunately, this project has a lot of components and therefore a lot of dependencies.
+Yet, we have tried our best to make an extensive and comprehensive installation guide:

+Steps 0/1 ->

 ##### 0: Python 2.7 (32-bit Windows / 64-bit Linux)
 The CLTL Pepper/Nao Repository is dependent on the ``Naoqi Python SDK`` by Softbank Robotics, which is only available for 32-bit Python 2.7 on Windows and 64-bit Python 2.7 on Linux.